How Do I Know If My Siding Needs to Be Repaired?

 There’s Water Damage Inside the House

 If you see water damage inside your home, it’s getting in from the outside somehow.
 If it’s coming from the ceiling, then it may be from an upper story or coming in through the roof.
-However, if it’s located elsewhere, such as on a wall, then it may be coming in due to a fault or damage to the siding.
+However, if the leak is happening elsewhere, such as on a wall or around a window, then it may be coming in due to a fault or damage to the siding.

 Sign #9